OfficeDev/Microsoft-Teams-Samples/samples/msgext-message-reminder/nodejs/Readme.md

+---
+page_type: sample
+description: This sample shows a feature where user can schedule a task from messaging extension action and get a reminder card at a scheduled time.
+products:
+- office-teams
+- office
+- office-365
+languages:
+- nodejs
+extensions:
+contentType: samples
+createdDate: "11-24-2021 13:10:00"
+---

-## Message reminder with messaging extension action
+# Message reminder with messaging extension action

 This sample shows a feature where user can schedule a task from messaging extension action and get a reminder card at a scheduled time.